 (Enlarge the map to obtain the key to the blue markers showing the Top Selangor Attractions.)

 This has to be one of the most popular family attractions in Malaysia.
 You can cool off in Snowalk, an indoor snow park with ice houses, snowmen and a mini-bobsled run, while outdoors is a fantasy forest of digital lights which is really spectacular.
 Recent additions include a big wheel and other fairground rides.

 Sunway Lagoon is, I think, Malaysia's top theme park and one of the best in Asia with a water park, an amusement park, a wildlife park, extreme park and scream park.

 Located on the fringe of KL, this zoo is a popular Selangor tourist attraction.
 It is a large zoo set in lush tropical landscaping with all the usual zoo-ey attractions.
-It is not quite as good as Singapore's award winning zoo but is still a pleasant day out (a lot cheaper too!).
+New! the Giant Panda Conservation Centre is now open.
+Read details here.

 This race track is home to Malaysia's Formula 1 and other motor sport events.
 It is possible to do Go-Karting here.
 There is also a National Automobile Museum which is worth a quick look.